How To Find the Creation Date of your Gmail or Google Account

 - Look at the POP Download section and the first line, Status: Pop is enabled for all mail that has arrived since…

 The date on that line is the date you created your Google Account.
-In my case it was 01/30/2008, so almost 11 years ago.
+In my case it was 01/30/2008.

 How to find out what Google knows about you

 We will never know exactly what data Google collects as it collects so much from so many sources.
-From search, our Google accounts, Android if you use it, even your Gboard phone keyboard.
-It all reports back to one degree or another.
-You can see some of what is held on you though, which might make sobering reading.
+The gather data from our searches, from activity on our Google accounts, from our email, even from your Gboard phone keyboard.
+All of these things, and many more, feed back into Google’s analytics.
+You can see some of what has been collected, however, which might make sobering reading.

 You will need to log into your Google Account page to see what data is stored.
-Then check some of these things.
-The main section we are interested in is Personal Info & Privacy.
-It is here that much of the data is stored.
+From here you can view and change much of your data and your privacy settings.

-- Select Contacts to see everyone you have ever emailed through Gmail and all your phone contacts if you use Android.
+Select People & Sharing and then Contacts to see everyone you have ever emailed through Gmail and all your phone contacts if you use Android.
+You can toggle whether or not to save new contact information from your interactions with new people here.

 If you want to download a mini dossier of what data Google holds on you, it is possible.
 Go back to Personal Info and scroll down to Download or transfer your content.
 Select Create Archive, make your choices as to what data you want to download and then create the download archive.